xpack-dev-tools/wine-xpack/README-RELEASE.md

 - add a new entry like _* v6.17.0-1 prepared_
 - commit with a message like _prepare v6.17.0-1_

-Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.

 ### Update the version specific code

-- open the `common-versions-source.sh` file
+- open the `scripts/versioning.sh` file
 - add a new `if` with the new version before the existing code

 ## Build

+The builds currently run on 5 dedicated machines (Intel GNU/Linux, Arm 32 GNU/Linux, Arm 64 GNU/Linux, Intel macOS and Arm macOS).

 ### Development run the build scripts

-Before the real build, run a test build on the development machine (`wksi`) or the production machines (`xbbma`, `xbbmi`):
+Before the real build, run a test build on all platforms.

 ```sh
 rm -rf ~/Work/wine-[0-9]*-*